Souris River Canoes: light and tough in one canoe!

 The sides of the canoe are carefully trimmed.

-Our floatation tanks are filled with foam.
+Our flotation tanks are filled with foam.
 Many of our competitors use air-filled floats.
 It’s an added safety feature we hope you won’t need.

 The foam inserts for our ribs, like most of our fittings, are fabricated in-house to ensure quality and consistency.